Designated Donations Program Guidelines 2

 (2) Points to be noted by Grantees

-1. (a)The grant under this program will be provided in accordance with the Japan Foundation Regulations and laws and ordinances related to the Japan Foundation.
+1. (a)The grant under this program will be provided in accordance with the JF Regulations and laws and ordinances related to the JF.

-2. (b)When publicizing information about the Grant-Financed Project, please clearly indicate that a Designated Grant of the Japan Foundation has been allocated.
+2. (b)When publicizing information about the Grant-Financed Project, please clearly indicate that a Designated Grant from the JF has been allocated.

 3. (c)On completion of the project, please submit a “Final Report of Grant-Financed Project Implementation Status and Financial Statement.”